-Voicegain offers an Edge deployment for both its core platform (STT and NLU APIs) and the Voicegain Transcribe app.
-Both the core platform and Voicegain Transcribe can operate completely on our clients infrastructure completely disconnected from the internet.
+Voicegain offers an Edge deployment where both the core platform and a web app like Voicegain Transcribe can operate completely on our clients infrastructure.
 Both can be placed "behind an enterprise firewall".

 Have a question?
 Or just want to talk?